 Place a large non-stick pan over high heat and add 2 tsp. olive oil.

 Add zucchini to hot pan and stir often until browned but still crunchy, 2-3 minutes.

 Make the Gratin

 Place casserole dishes on prepared baking sheet to catch any drips.
-Transfer zucchini mixture to prepared casserole dishes.
+Transfer zucchini mixture to casserole dishes.
 Wipe pan clean and reserve.

 In each dish, pour 1 Tbsp. cream (reserve remaining for sauce) over zucchini mixture and top with Parmesan.
 Bake in hot oven until golden brown, 8-12 minutes.